ZhangYuef/Hit-the-Mole/README.md

 ## Motivation

-We decided to build a hit-the-mole game for a Programming Course and found that UWP was a nice choice. :smile:
+We decided to build a hit-the-mole game for a Programming Course and found that UWP was a nice choice. :)

-Learning to build C#/.NET apps instead of MFC apps. :joy:
+Learning to build C#/.NET apps instead of MFC apps.

 ## Features